 VPNs can provide an additional layer of security by protecting your information as the VPN provides an encrypted connection but it’s important to realize this is only as far as the VPN server you’re connected to.
 So, it still makes sense you use a https connection as the traffic leaving the VPN and heading towards the website you’re visiting must still be encrypted for your protection.

 The following tips are a must to protect your passwords online when using VPNs:

-- Avoid Plug-in VPNs
+- Plug-in VPNs can sniff your password

-- Use trusted secure connections across VPNs
+- Untrusted connections across VPNs can be sniffed

 - Avoid FAKE password-stealing public wifi hotspots

 - Avoid self-signing certificate tricks from rogue VPNs